It goes without saying that most, if not all, families have been negatively affected by this crisis.

 You and your team have been with ‘new normal’ for some time now.
 Perhaps your warehouse is taking extra precautions when it comes to receiving a shipment and mandating that all dock employees use hand sanitizers, gloves, and face shields.

 Many warehouses and DCs are posting personnel at entrances and other high-use areas (i.e., breakrooms and bathrooms) to monitor automated temperature checkpoints and record any personnel feeling ill or unwell.
-Many have gone so far as to implement Centers for Disease Control and Prevention (CDC) guidelines, which suggest that all surfaces be wiped down both before and after a shift as well as at various stages throughout one’s time on the job with solution that is no less than 70 percent alcohol.
+Many have gone so far as to implement Centers for Disease Control and Prevention (CDC) guidelines, which suggest that all surfaces be wiped down both before and after a shift as well as at various stages throughout one’s time on the job with a solution that is no less than 70 percent alcohol.

 But this can’t really be the ‘new normal’, right?